 The Mighty 8th Air Force Museum – This is the museum with the big plane you can see on I-95.
 There are so many planes to visit the kids will love it, there is so much history to take in and the gardens are so peaceful.

-Make sure to take a walk through downtown.
+Make sure to take a walk downtown.
 Sit in one of the over 20 garden squares and just take in the city.
+Tickets to this museum are included in the Savannah Tour Pass

 If you are a homeschool family make sure to check out Things to do in Savannah GA When Visiting as a Homeschooling Family